 I’m working away on a new, kick-ass, final version of this book.
-We’re going to write the living shit out of it and put it out as an eBook.
-We’re planning on having Phil Gigante record the audiobook.
+We’re going to write the living shit out of it and put it out as eBook, audiobook and paperback.
 And when that’s done, that’s it.

 Once EARTHCORE is done, the sequel, MT.
 FITZROY, becomes an active project.
 I can’t write Book II until I finish Book I and see who lives and who dies (yes, there could be changes in that department, I don’t know yet — depends on how the story flows).

 As for a print version, we’re probably waiting until MT.
 FITZROY is done (whenever the hell that will be) so we can do a pimped-out two-book boxed set.
 Oh, we’ve got ideas, my Junkies, we’ve got ideas.